Jump to a Section

 At Parkside, you are in close proximity to two amazing young professional groups and many more in the region.
 Check out Kenosha's YLink (Young Leaders in Kenosha) and Racine's YPR (Young Professionals of Racine) for unlimited networking potential.

-PURSUE YOUR NEXT STEP WITH CONFIDENCE.
+APPLY YOUR KNOWLEDGE, SKILLS, AND STRENGTHS TO TAKE YOUR NEXT STEP WITH CONFIDENCE.

 Career Search Resources